ghinda/angular-meditor/README.md

 * Dynamic font family loading from Google Fonts
 * Multiple editors on a single page
-* Edit exiting content with transclusion
+* Edit existing content with transclusion